 Nothing is more important to us than the safety and welfare of our pupils.
 We take rigorous steps to ensure that children stay safe and do not come to any harm.
 We work closely with parents / carers and a range of professional external agencies in order to secure this.

-If you have any concerns, no matter how small they may seem, about the safety or welfare of any child, please contact the school’s Designated Lead for Child Protection, Shameem Hussain, Head Teacher; or, Holly Vikerstaffe, Assistant Head Teacher.
+If you have any concerns, no matter how small they may seem, about the safety or welfare of any child, please contact the school’s Designated Lead for Child Protection, Mrs Hussain, Mrs Bowling, Mrs Cockroft or Miss Field

 Calderdale Council provide a team who deal with all serious child protection concerns where a child is considered to be at risk of significant harm.
 The Multi-Agency Screening Team (MAST) receives all incoming cases and carries out initial assessments and core assessments in order to signpost cases to the most appropriate service for them.
 The service is available to any adult or child who has social care difficulties that are causing a serious risk or concern that cannot be left until the start of the next working day.